hashicorp/terraform-website/content/source/docs/enterprise/private/install-installer.html.md

   * **9870-9880 (inclusive)** - for internal communication on the host and its subnet; not publicly accessible
 1. If a firewall is configured on the instance, be sure that traffic can flow out of the `docker0` interface to the instance's primary address.
 For example, to do this with UFW run: `ufw allow in on docker0`.
 This rule can be added before the `docker0` interface exists, so it is best to do it now, before the Docker installation.
 1. _Optional_: Get a domain name for the instance.
 If you opt to use only an IP to access the instance, enter the IP into the hostname field when prompted during the web portion of the setup.

+~> **Note**: PTFE needs to be able to access all services that it integrates with, such as VCS providers, terraform providers, etc. Because it typically accesses them via SSL/TLS, it is critical that the certificates used by any service that is accessed is trusted by PTFE.
+This means properly configuring the `Certificate Authority (CA) Bundle` option so that PTFE can properly trust any certificates issued by private CAs.

 ### Operational Mode Decision